tatut/specql/docs/index.md

 from them with any where filter.
 This removes the need to generate nearly identical SQL queries for slightly different use cases.

-Specql is opinionated in that it doesn't try to cover the full SQL spec.
+Specql is opinionated in that it doesn't try to cover the full SQL language.
 For example aggregates and any sort of reporting queries are simply not supported.
 With specql you write your complex queries in the database and expose them as views which specql can then introspect and work with.
 This has the added benefit that your data access queries are not coupled to your application but instead live in the database where they belong.